 This is the result and it’s turned out to be pretty damn good! 😀

-I use all “lighter” / reduced fat ingredients in my recipe here so as to keep the calorie content lower than a traditional cheesecake recipe.
+But in my tiramisu cheesecake I did use all “lighter” / reduced fat ingredients so as to keep the calorie content lower than a traditional tiramisu cheesecake recipe.

 Having made the recipe several times with both “lighter” / reduced fat ingredients and full fat ingredients to taste test, I can’t say Lady Lynne or I noticed any real difference.